 The context

-Once upon a time, a kitschy paper-mache souvenir that represented the game’s innocence in the 1960s showed up as a generic cherub face with a disturbing grin that could promote the team’s colors and uniform branding.
+Once upon a time, a kitschy paper-mache souvenir that represented the game’s innocence in the 1960s began showing up.
+It often had a generic cherub face with a disturbing grin that kids could put on their shelves and be haunted by as its head bounced up and down on coils, brandishing the team’s colors and uniform.

-The Dodgers, of course, couldn’t sit there and watch a giant opportunity pass them by.
+The Dodgers, of course, couldn’t watch the giant promotional opportunity pass them by.

-By 2001, the Dodgers ramped up their first offerings as fan giveaways — Tommy Lasorda, Kirk Gibson and Fernando Valenzuela were the first three created.
-(Dodgers broadcaster Vin Scully said he though the Gibson bobblehead looked more like actor Stacy Keach — hey, they were still working on how to produce these things as close to the person it was named for).
+By 2001, the Dodgers ramped up their first offerings as a fan giveaway — Tommy Lasorda, Kirk Gibson and Fernando Valenzuela were the first three created.
+Dodgers broadcaster Vin Scully quipped the Gibson bobblehead looked more like actor Stacy Keach.

-The team kept bobbleheads at a steady flow, aboutt three per season for awhile.
-It expanded to four in 2007 — and fans were allowed to pick one through an Internet vote.
+From there, the Dodgers and their China-made bobbleheads came as a steady flow.
+When they expanded to four giveaways in 2007, fans were allowed to pick one to create through an Internet vote.
 Catcher Russell Martin was the first “winner.”

-The likely candidates: Matt Kemp or Andre Ethier.
-Nomar Garciaparra or Andruw Jones.
+In spring training of 2008, the team announced plans for bobblehead nights recognizing incoming manager Joe Torre and All-Star pitcher Takashi Saito.
+Now there were two spots up for grabs for the voters.
+The likely candidates were Matt Kemp and Andre Ethier.
+Maybe Nomar Garciaparra or newly acquired Andruw Jones.
 Clayton Kershaw was just a 20-year-old unproven rookie.
-His time would come.
-Manny Ramirez wouldn’t barge in until months later.
+Manny Ramirez wouldn’t barge into the spotlight until months later.

-In Beimel, there was a 6-foot-3, scruffy long-haired guy from Pennsylvania who came into town a couple years earlier with baggy pants to go with a baggy uniform.
-He also wore No. 97.
-At the time, it was the highest number ever used by a Dodger going back to the 1930s (passed by when Ramirez arrived in July of ’08 and took No. 99).
+Beimel, a 6-foot-3, scruffy long-haired guy from Pennsylvania came into town a couple years earlier with baggy pants to go with a baggy uniform.
+Given No. 97, it was, at the time, the highest number ever used by a Dodger going back to the 1930s.
 Beimel said 97 represented the birth year of his son Drew, his first child.

 “That was probably my favorite team to play for, playing in L.A. in front of 40- to 50-thousand every night, just being in a city like that,” Beimel would say.
 “I lived my first two years in Pasadena, then moved to (Redondo Beach).
 When I got there it was ‘Oh my gosh, I’m never leaving here.’”

-Beimel started ’06 at Triple-A Las Vegas and, after a 3-0 with a 1.38 ERA in 10 games, he was called up and readily used.
-He was third on the Dodgers with 62 appearances, tasked with setting things up for the later-inning heroics of Jonathan Broxton and rookie Saito.
+Beimel started ’06 at Triple-A Las Vegas and after a 3-0 with a 1.38 ERA in 10 games, he was called up and rarely sat.
+Beimel was third on the Dodgers with 62 appearances, tasked with setting things up for the later-inning heroics of Jonathan Broxton and rookie Saito.
 Beimel even managed to stick around for two saves in the process to post a 2-1 mark and 2.96 ERA in 70 innings.

-Stupidly, he wasn’t available for the 2006 NLDS against the New York Mets.
+Then, stupidly, Beimel was unavailable for the Dodgers in the 2006 NLDS against the New York Mets.

-Breaking a midnight team curfew, Beimel sliced up his left hand on a broken beer glass while joyously patronizing a New York bar two nights before the series opener.
+Breaking a midnight team curfew, Beimel finally admitted to slicing up his left hand on a broken beer glass while joyously patronizing a New York bar two nights before the series opener.

 “We had the six hour flight and I slept the whole way there,” Beimel explained years later.
 “We went for dinner, had a few drinks and wound up staying out later than I should have.
 I took a false step onto a platform and had a beer in my hand and tripped.
 The beer smashed in my hand.
 And blood was everywhere.